trs80gp - A TRS-80 Model 1,2,3,4,16,DT-1,Videotex Emulator

 - Pfix, PfIy - The Z-80 is in the middle of a series of $DD and $FD bytes.
 The Z-80 only pays attention to the last byte in such a series to determine if it has an IX ($DD) or IY ($FD) instruction.
 The Z-80 cannot be interrupted during this processing but for practical reasons trs80gp breaks such sequences down to a progression of artificial pfix and pfiy instructions.

 - PostIff2 - The Z-80 has just executed a LD A,I or LD A,R instruction which will read the wrong value of IFF2 if an interrupt occurs at the same time as the instruction.
 This is to emulate a Z-80 bug and, unlike the others, does not correspond to a real internal state latch.

 Use Debug → Source Code to bring up the source code that has been loaded.
 It will look a bit like an assembler listing file.
 The current program location will be highlighted and follow the execution of the Z-80.

 The format also defines symbolic labels so you can type these labels in to the breakpoint or register windows instead of having to look up the hexadecimal values yourself.
-You can also use labels for the -b command line option to set breakpoints.
+You can also use labels for the -b and other command line option to set breakpoints.

 The normal recording options can assist debugging.
 It may be helpful to step through a video a frame at a time to see some graphical glitch in detail.
 The "MHz Audio" option takes this to the extreme by recording audio output a sample rate equal to the speed of the Z-80.
 In effect this lets you see exactly when the audio changes.